mattjmorrison/mattjmorrison.github.io/_posts/2013-10-13-getting-started-with-chef.md

 * The first step is getting chef-client running on it.
 Chef client will check in with the chef server from time to time to see if there are any updates or new cookbooks that need to be installed.
-To start chef-client run the following command from the workstation machine (just substitue the IP address, username and password):
+To start chef-client run the following command from the workstation machine (just substitute the IP address, username and password):
 {% highlight bash %}
 knife bootstrap IP_OF_PROD_SERVER --ssh-user USER --ssh-password SSH_PASSWORD --run-list 'recipe[chef-client]' -j '{"chef_client": {"interval": 5}}'
 {% endhighlight %}